iotaledger/identity.rs/documentation/docs/specs/revocation_bitmap_2022.md

 ## Abstract

-This specification describes an on-ledger mechanism for publishing the revocation status of [Verifiable Credentials](../concepts/verifiable_credentials/overview) embedded in an issuer's DID document.
+This specification describes a mechanism for publishing the revocation status of [Verifiable Credentials](../concepts/verifiable_credentials/overview) embedded in an issuer's DID document.

 ## Introduction